mrphatom/tabpilot-/README.md

 	1	Open the TabPilot popup.
 	2	Enter a task in plain English.
 	3	The extension creates a hidden sandbox tab.
-	4	The AI agent (via Blink) observes the page and decides actions step-by-step.
+	4	The AI agent observes the page and decides actions step-by-step.
 	5	Results and extracted data appear in the popup.

 Project Structure